lumina-networks/mininet-topology/README.md

     protocols: OpenFlow13
 ```

 * **link**: a list of links that can connect either a host with a switch or a switch with a switch.
 It is possible to define multiple links between two nodes just repeating the value.
-In the following example, h11 is connected to s11.
-Also, two links connects s11 and s12
+In the following example, h11 is connected to s11 and two links connects s11 and s12

 ```
 link: